Google Pixel 10 Pro XL vs OnePlus 13: Main differences

 One's in the silicon-carbon era, the other not

-It seems we might not get a battery size increase with the Pixel 10 Pro XL.
-It would be safe to assume a battery in the ballpark of 5,000mAh for this one.
-Hopefully, the Tensor G5 will turn out to be efficient, so battery life would be better than previous Pixel flagships.
+The Pixel 10 Pro XL will come with a 5,200 mAh, according to the latest rumors.
+Hopefully, the Tensor G5 will turn out to be efficient, so battery life will be much better than previous Pixel flagships.

 The OnePlus 13 comes with a larger battery, a 6,000mAh silicon-carbon one.
 It's denser, so it packs larger capacity in a fairly compact cell.
 Battery life here was slightly better than the Pixel 9 Pro XL, so it will be intriguing to know how the Pixel 10 Pro XL will compare against the OnePlus phone.

-Charging-wise, no changes are expected for the Google flagship: 37W wired and 23W wireless charging is what's likely slated for the Pixel 10 Pro XL.
+Charging-wise, no changes are expected for the Google flagship: 39W wired and 15W wireless charging are what's likely slated for the Pixel 10 Pro XL.
+Not bad, but we've also seen better.

 The OnePlus 13 has that beat easily: it comes with super-fast 100W wired charging as well as 50W wireless charging.
 Achieving both of those speeds requires OnePlus' bespoke chargers though; a wall adapter is available in the box.